 Studying in Universities focuses on academic and scientific research and education.
-Besides, Finland provides 14 Universities which teach various sciences and consist of three cycles a bachelor’s degree, a master’s degree and a PhD.
+Besides, Finland provides 14 Universities which teach various sciences.
+Also, it consists of three cycles, a bachelor’s degree, a master’s degree and a PhD.

 Universities of Applied Sciences in Finland

 There are 24 private Universities teaching applied science and technology in Finland.